Gregory C. Carr

 Gregory C. Carr (born 1959) is an American entrepreneur and philanthropist.
-His main philanthropic venture is the restoration of Mozambique's Gorongosa National Park, which has been ravaged by civil war and environmental destruction.
-He has pledged more than $100 million over 35 years to restore and protect the park's biodiversity, and to assist communities living adjacent to the park with health care, education and agriculture in a public-private partnership with the Government of Mozambique.
+His main philanthropic venture is the restoration of Mozambique's Gorongosa National Park, which has been ravaged by Mozambican Civil War and environmental destruction.
+He has pledged more than $100 million over 35 years to restore and protect the park's biodiversity, and to assist communities living adjacent to the park with health care, education and agriculture in a public-private partnership with the government of Mozambique.

 Biography

-Greg Carr was born in Idaho Falls, Idaho, in 1959.
+Greg Carr was born and grew up in Idaho Falls, Idaho, in 1959.
 His parents are Taylor H. and Betty O. Carr.
 He attended Utah State University as an undergraduate, majoring in history, and received a master's degree in public policy from Harvard Kennedy School in 1986.
 Later that year, inspired by the breakup of AT&T, he and Scott Jones founded Boston Technology, one of the earlier firms to sell voice mail systems to telephone companies.
 Carr served as the chair of Boston Technology until it was purchased by Comverse Technology in 1998.

 From 1996 to 1998 he was chair of Prodigy, an early global Internet service provider.
 He also co-founded Africa Online in 1996 and served as its chair until 1998.

 In 1998 Carr resigned from his for-profit boards and dedicated himself to humanitarian activities.
 He was the founding donor to the Carr Center for Human Rights Policy at Harvard University in 1999.
 Through research and teaching, the Carr Center seeks to make human rights principles central to the formulation of good public policy in the United States and throughout the world.